SPECIAL NOTE FOR ACADEMIC YEAR 2020-2021

 Religious Holy Days

 Florida State University policy on observance of religious holy days provides that each student shall, upon notifying their instructor as soon as possible upon receipt of the course syllabus, but no later than two weeks before the religious holy day observance, be excused from class to observe a religious holy day of his or her faith.
 While the student will be held responsible for the material covered in his or her absence, each student shall be permitted a reasonable amount of time to make up the work missed.
 Instructors and University administrators shall in no way arbitrarily penalize students who are absent from academic and social activities because of religious holy day observance.
-Instructors will find the University of Missouri’s annotated calendar a useful resource as they respond to students requesting to be absent: https://interfaithcouncil.fsu.edu and https://diversity.missouri.edu/religions/holidays.php.
+Two links will be helpful to instructors as they respond to students requesting to be absent: https://interfaithcouncil.fsu.edu and https://diversity.missouri.edu/religions/holidays.php.
 For more information, see the General Bulletin.
 Note: This language takes precedence over the 2019-20 Bulletin, which was published before temporary changes took effect.